koenvos/Vocle/README.md

 Advantages over spclab:
 - A/B test (select two signals)
 - Stereo support
-- Possible to interrrupt playback
+- Possible to stop playback
 - Scroll wheel zooming
 - Use sampling rate info from input files, if available
-- Remember window locations and sampling rate
+- Remember window locations and settings
-- Auto update spectrum when highlighting a new segment
+- Auto update spectrum or spectrogram when highlighting a new segment
-- Option to display spectrum on perceptual frequency scale
+- Optionally display spectrum on perceptual frequency scale
 - Fix some spclab features that broke over time by changes in Matlab

 Usage